Timeline

 Initial Design: Side Drawer Filters

-Learning from Stakeholders
+Learning from stakeholders

 Working closely with the gallery team was key to this project, as I was initially unfamiliar with the art industry.
 Their insights helped me understand their customers and how the artwork shop works, which guided the layout and informed my design decisions.